jlucla/mmh-birth-outcomes-project/README.md

 ## Data Availability

-The original survey data are not included in this repository because they were provided for a client consulting project and cannot be publicly redistributed.
-This repository focuses on the analytical workflow, documentation, and statistical methods.
+Out of caution for subject confidentiality, the raw and cleaned survey datasets are not available for redistribution.